kyrlian/MYOWM.spoon/README.md

 # MYOWM.spoon

-My Own Windows Mover
+## My Own Windows Mover

-A [hammerspoon](https://www.hammerspoon.org/) spoon to snap and move windows with hotkeys, inspired by [rectangle](https://rectangleapp.com/), using the current position & size of the windows to decide how to move/resize it.
+A [hammerspoon](https://www.hammerspoon.org/) spoon to snap and move windows with hotkeys, inspired by [rectangle](https://rectangleapp.com/).

+It uses the current position & size of the window to decide how to move/resize it.

 Fore exemple the 'left' move will:
 - snap the windows left, keeping the right border in place - hence widening the windows